Title

 President Diosdado Macapagal issued Executive Order No. 82 in 1964, amending the code for the Philippine national flag and anthem, prohibiting any disrespect or misuse of the flag and restricting its use as a costume or pennant in motor vehicles, except on designated patriotic occasions.

-Executive Order No. 82 amends Paragraph 14 of Executive Order No. 321 dated June 12, 1950, which prescribes the Code of the National Flag and the National Anthem of the Republic of the Philippines.
+EO No. 82 amends Executive Order No. 321 (dated June 12, 1950), which prescribed the Code of the National Flag and the National Anthem.
+The purpose of EO 82 is to amend Paragraph 14 of EO 321 regarding prohibitions on how the national flag may be used, displayed, or altered.

-No, the flag shall not be worn as a whole or as part of a costume.
+No. It states that the flag shall not be worn as a whole or part of a costume.

-The flag can only be used as a pennant in the hood or any part of a motor vehicle during the celebration of Independence Day or on other patriotic occasions designated by the President.
+The flag shall not be used as a pennant in the hood or any part of a motor vehicle, except in celebration of Independence Day or on other patriotic occasions as designated by the President.

-The President of the Philippines has the authority to designate other patriotic occasions for such displays.
+The President of the Philippines is empowered to designate other patriotic occasions.

 Analyze Cases Smarter, Faster